-Although we were profitable in some years in the past based on payments received pursuant to the Pfizer Agreements and interest income, we have yet to generate any revenues from product sales.
-We have an accumulated deficit of \$126.1 million at September 30, 2015.
+Although we were profitable in some years in the past based on payments received pursuant to collaboration agreements and interest income, we have yet to generate any revenues from product sales.
+We have an accumulated deficit of \$139.4 million at June 30, 2016.
 Even if we succeed in developing and commercializing one or more of our drug candidates, we expect to continue to use significant cash resources in our operations for the foreseeable future.

 We anticipate that our expenses will increase substantially in the foreseeable future as we:

-- ·continue to conduct preclinical studies and clinical trials for our drug candidates, including drug development activities related to FENROCK; - · seek regulatory approvals for our drug candidates; - · develop, formulate, manufacture and commercialize our drug candidates; - · implement additional internal systems and develop new infrastructure; - ·acquire or in-license additional products or technologies, or expand the use of our technology; - · maintain, defend and expand the scope of our intellectual property; and - hire additional personnel.
+- ·continue to conduct preclinical studies and clinical trials for our drug candidates, including drug development activities related to FENROCK; - · seek regulatory approvals for our drug candidates; - · develop, formulate, manufacture and commercialize our drug candidates; - \cdot implement additional internal systems and develop new infrastructure; - ·acquire or in-license additional products or technologies, or expand the use of our technology; - \cdot maintain, defend and expand the scope of our intellectual property; and - · hire additional personnel.